scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 {% endtab %}
 {% endtabs %}

-You can also write the code on the right side of the `=>` on multiple lines if you think is easier to read.
-Here’s one example:
+You can also write the code on the right side of the `=>` on multiple lines if you think it is easier to read.
+Here is one example:

 {% tabs control-structures-31 class=tabs-scala-version %}
 {% tab 'Scala 2' for=control-structures-31 %}